 What’s not to love about some hearty, tender, and delicious meatballs for a cozy winter dinner?
 These Hungarian-style meatballs are drenched in a rich, spicy sauce of paprika, mushrooms, and rosemary, which ends up in a bowl of goodness guaranteed to cure the winter blues.

 It’s safe to say that the best way to relish these little bites of heaven is over a platter of buttered noodles or some mashed potatoes.
-Especially for people who have a hectic schedule, keeping some frozen meatballs in your fridge is a great make-ahead meal tactic that you can lean on.
+For people who have a hectic schedule, having frozen meatballs in your fridge is a great make-ahead meal tactic that you can lean on.

 Sometimes, the best pasta turns out to be the simplest.
 Káposztás Tészta is a classic delicacy combining just two main ingredients: pasta and cabbages.
 These two are then well-flavored with caramelized onions, peppers, and occasionally fried bacon bits.